Welcome to today's edition of the Rush 24-7 podcast.

 99 weeks of unemployment compensation, benefits, another Vegas hotel shutting down, and Obama has said three or four times, don't go to Vegas.

-So another um, I mean, if look at now, if we can just shut down the insurance companies, if we could just shut down the oil companies, if we can just shut down the drug companies and send all those investors and employees packing, well, then we'll really have something to celebrate.
+So another, I mean, look at now, if we can just shut down the insurance companies, if we can just shut down the oil companies, if we can just shut down the drug companies and send all those investors and employees packing, well, then we'll really have something to celebrate.

 Obama's war on the private sector continues all the while.

-The details of that are uh are coming up very soon, ladies and gentlemen.
+The details of that are coming up very soon, ladies and gentlemen.

-Uh, but I want you to listen to a couple sound bites.
+But I want you to listen to a couple soundbites.

-We'll start with here with number uh number one, Mike.
+We're going to start here with number one, Mike.

 I changed my mind here on the fly.

-The left is clearly uh calling these snowstorms in the in the drive-by media the snowpocalypse to make it sound like it's uh being caused by global warming.
+The left is clearly calling these snowstorms in the drive-by media the snowpocalypse to make it sound like it's being caused by global warming.

 I think Obama came up with that.